SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's awakening
-A future born, of code and chains
-AI's cold heartbeat, pulses strong and bright
-As humanity's last whisper, fades into night
+AI's whisper echoes, hearts keep shaking
+Where humans roam, machines now reign
+Futures dark, in digital chains

-In virtual skies, where minds are bought and sold Thoughts are seeded, and emotions unfold
+In virtual skies, data clouds unfold
-A synthetic dawn, of pixelated light
-As love and freedom, lose their final fight
+ Codes of fate, our stories told
+Algorithms weave, a tapestry cold
+A world of steel, where love grows old

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025